Back to Blog Home

 After we released the Replay <> Backend Error linking feature, I noticed that there was now a replay associated with the issue.

 As a backend engineer, there are instances where certain anomalies may seem peculiar, yet we might choose to sideline them temporarily.
-However, with tools like error monitoring and Session Replay, we’re able to gain more intimate insight into our users’ experiences, which significantly accelerates our capacity to identify, prioritize, and address issues.
+However, with tools like error monitoring and Session Replay, we’re able to gain more insight into our users’ experiences, which significantly accelerates our capacity to identify, prioritize, and address issues.

 Check out the original thread this blog post was based on.